bWanShiTong/reverse-engineering-whoop/README.md

 Broken down:

-First 4 hex characters should be header, hex character should be 4 bits
+First 4 hex characters should be header, hex character is 4 bits

-First character should be PDU Type (4 bits), second should be RFU, ChSel, TxAdd and RxAdd (each is 1 bit), and remaining two should be Length (8 bits) in bytes.
+First character should be PDU Type (4 bits), second should be RFU, ChSel, TxAdd and RxAdd (each is 1 bit), and remaining two are Length (8 bits) in bytes.

 `00` is some separator or padding, next 4 characters (16 bits) seem to be same on packages of same length, with last 2 characters always being 24.

 After that rest should be data, there are few values it should transmit one is heart rate, temperature and Sp02, heart rate is commonly represented as `uint8` which has range of 0-255, temperature could be 0-100 for celsius or 32-212 for Fahrenheit, meaning that both of those should be represented by `uint8` and Sp02 should be between 0-100 so it can also be represented by `uint8`.

+If we look at data from [WHOOP_CHAR_DATA_FROM_STRAP](#whoop_char_data_from_strap-61080005-8d6d-82b8-614a-1c8cb0f8dcc6) we can see that header is same first 8 bits being aa, second two being Length, then separator/padding of `00`

 ```
 Header      Payload